gerardcondon/Irish-Rail-Tracker/roadmap.md

 # Roadmap

-## JavaScript
-* Refactor Controllers to extract common behaviour
-* Investigate parse function to make DRY

 * Add proper about page

-* Investigate more event based collection add - look at parse function. why are collection events not firing
+* Investigate more event based collection add
 * Add labels to markers for station names
 * Add pop up on markers

-* Fix newline in train message

 * Train Summary Implement test & Fix the case when the departure is on the following day
 * Fix train movement for departure and origin stations

+* Fix train message - split into component parts

+* Add a retry count to the YQL query

 ## HTML & CSS
 * add proper footer